chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
+- Make mode keymaps configurable per document.
+  - Mode keymaps have to be created OnDocumentInit
+  - Solution: each document has its own mode objects.
+- Contextual completion
+  - For completion it is also needed that the full text can be constructed including the pending operation.
-- ErrorChecking/ErrorMode
+- Snippet expansion
-  - Can we remove the while(callable) part from normal mode?
-  - Set next/prev doc as default allowed commands in Mode
+- Conceal (Generalization of listchars)
+  - UI gets a modified version of the text
+- Text datastructure that is optimized for text editing
+- Make labeling generation asynchronous
 - Make it possible to use movedown/up as narrowing selectors
 - Selectaround
-- Gui integration communication (windowsize)
 - Different forms of wrapping left/right + word/character
-- Conceal (Generalization of listchars)
-  - UI gets a modified version of the text
-- Ready for use
 - Fix unnecessary pylint complains
 - Reimplement repeat, since classes can't be decorated
   - Problem: how to handle next_document etc?
 We don't want those to be recorded.